In this article, I'm going to cover the steps you need to know if you want to submit your custom element to Visual Composer Hub.

 /* eslint-disable */

-And in the end of the file, on the last row add:
+And at the end of the file, on the last row add:

 /* eslint-enable */